aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

   - customers can either manually initiate the state machine once the current execution completes, or, the currently running state machine can be stopped and restarted to capture all changes at once
   - Are you unsure if an account had its guardrails applied?
 The message sent to the state machine Status SNS topic (and corresponding email address) on a successful state machine execution provides a list of all successfully processed accounts.
 - The state machine is both highly parallel and highly resilient, stopping the state machine should not have any negative impact.
 Importing 1 or 10 accounts generally takes about the same amount of time for the Accelerator to process, so it may be worth stopping the current execution and rerunning to capture all changes in a single execution.
-- We have added a 2 min delay before triggering the state machine, allowing customers to make muliple changes within a short timeframe and have them all captured automatically in the same state machine execution.
+- We have added a 2 min delay before triggering the state machine, allowing customers to make multiple changes within a short timeframe and have them all captured automatically in the same state machine execution.

 ### 3.3.2.
 Deploying the Accelerator into an existing Organization